khizzz-s/Netflix-Movies-And-TV-Shows-Analysis/README.md

 - Popular genres and ratings reflect user demand and preferences.
 - Text analysis helps categorize and better understand content themes.

+---

+## Technologies Used

+- **PostgreSQL** – relational database used to store and query data
+- **SQL** – writing queries to analyze, aggregate, and transform the dataset
+- **Kaggle Dataset** – publicly available dataset used for analysis
+- **Optional tools** – pgAdmin, DBeaver, or other SQL client tools for running and testing queries

 ## Author

 **Syed Ateeb Shah**\